$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Conclusion

 \begin{question} Are $C^*$-extreme unital completely positive maps on the $C^*$-algebra $l^{\infty }$ always $*$-homomorphisms? \end{question}

-\textbf{Acknowledgements:} The first author was supported by the national post-doctoral fellowship (NPDF) of SERB (India) with reference number PDF/2017/002554 and the Indian Statistical Institute.
+\textbf{Acknowledgements:} We sincerely thank the referee for several constructive suggestions which helped improve the paper.
+The first author was supported by the national post-doctoral fellowship (NPDF) of SERB (India) with reference number PDF/2017/002554 and the Indian Statistical Institute.
 The second author thanks J C Bose Fellowship, SERB(India) for financial support.